 The responsibility of creating an enduring business culture and Mode of Operation falls on the CPO.
 The CPO sets up the procedures for conducting research, prototyping, design conceptualization, and product development across the entire department.
-To ensure the efficient execution of functions and boost performance across the product management department, the CPO is charged the responsibility of interviewing, recruiting, and mentoring of key product management personnel.
+To ensure the efficient execution of functions and boost performance across the product management department, the CPO is charged with the responsibility of interviewing, recruiting, and mentoring key product management personnel.
 It is also pertinent that the CPO creates a sustainable and dynamic work environment that attracts and retains relevant talent in the department.

 5. Research and Analysis

-Apart from reviewing, refining and offering recommendations on any research carried out by junior personnel in the product management department, the CPO is also responsible for the performance of different product analyses.
+Apart from reviewing, refining, and offering recommendations on any research carried out by junior personnel in the product management department, the CPO is also responsible for the performance of different product analyses.
 One of the many benefits of these analyses is that it helps to establish product differentiation and this would eventually lead to the success of the product.
 The researches and analyses conducted by the CPO are necessary for determining the cost and utility of the product.

 It is necessary to bear in mind that the duties of the CPO can extend beyond the above-listed responsibilities.
 The business’s stakeholders and employer primarily define the roles and obligations of the CPO.
-Considering that the CPO should possess the ability to influence, ability to develop product strategy and ability to execute, prospective first-time CPO’s will certainly lack sufficient experience in certain areas.
+Considering that the CPO should possess the ability to influence, ability to develop product strategy, and ability to execute, prospective first-time CPO’s will certainly lack sufficient experience in certain areas.

 When it comes to the ability to influence, there is a huge difference between occupying the position of a CPO in a large technology company and working within an earlier stage business.
 An individual who has only worked in a small company may be overwhelmed by the blurred lines of responsibility and the number of stakeholders in a larger business.
 On the other hand, those who have worked in a much bigger company may find it challenging to work with strong-willed stakeholders in resource-constrained environments.

-Consequently, most companies regardless of their size who are interested in hiring a CPO will prefer candidates who have worked in both types of environment.
+Consequently, most companies regardless of their size who are interested in hiring a CPO will prefer candidates who have worked in both types of environments.
 The experience of working for both a large and small company gives the candidate greater future career opportunities in the function.

 As a CPO it is important to demonstrate that you can drive product strategy.
 Having experience in localizing or implementing product strategies devised elsewhere as well as driving product management globally is key.
 This need does not necessarily mean owning the entire product; it could entail having responsibility for a key feature.
 The position of CPO requires that you possess the ability to handle the responsibility of making major decisions.
 A CPO needs to be prepared at all times to answer questions about the success of the product in the market and competitive environment.

 That is why the individual should have great verbal and written communication skills.
 CPO’s are charged with the responsibility of making presentations to business stakeholders, giving reports about the various aspects of the product’s development such as its marketing, research, analytics, and profitability.
-The CPO will also charge with the responsibility of making presentations to junior product management employees in team building meetings as well as interacting with consumers during conferences and marketing initiatives.
-It is therefore of utmost importance that the CPO communicates clearly, concisely and accurately.
+The CPO will also charge with the responsibility of making presentations to junior product management employees in team-building meetings as well as interacting with consumers during conferences and marketing initiatives.
+It is therefore of utmost importance that the CPO communicates clearly, concisely, and accurately.

-As the leader of product management department, the CPO should have excellent leadership skills.
-Besides being creative, the CPO should demonstrate analytical and strategic talents that would motivate junior personnel in the department to follow laid down directives and specification.
+As the leader of the product management department, the CPO should have excellent leadership skills.
+Besides being creative, the CPO should demonstrate analytical and strategic talents that would motivate junior personnel in the department to follow laid down directives and specifications.
 Good leadership skills will help the CPO to earn the trust and confidence of stakeholders.
 Good leadership skills involve more than just effective communication; it also involves the ability to motivate and inspire team members with professionalism and clarity.

 Another quality of a CPO is the ability to resolve conflicts quickly.
 A Lack of problem-solving skills will adversely affect the smooth performance of functions.

 You should be able to think strategically and also have exceptional analytical skills that will help to achieve success in the product management department.
-A CPO should also have the ability to define and evaluate various product metrics and also know the right time apply each so as to lead the product to achievement of its financial goals.
+A CPO should also have the ability to define and evaluate various product metrics and also know the right time to apply each so as to lead the product to the achievement of its financial goals.

 Conclusively, there are some interpersonal skills that a CPO must possess.
-They include: the ability to work independently, an impressive degree of professional and personal integrity, ability to work effectively with others, attention to details, ability to prioritize and conceptualize, exceptional problem solving and organizational skills, and an insatiable drive to make things better.
+They include the ability to work independently, an impressive degree of professional and personal integrity, ability to work effectively with others, attention to details, ability to prioritize and conceptualize, exceptional problem solving and organizational skills, and an insatiable drive to make things better.